Petro Udovychenko: Professional career and experience

-Since 1944 - he worked in the Commissariat of Foreign Affairs of the Ukrainian SSR.
+Since 1944 he worked in the Commissariat of Foreign Affairs of the Ukrainian SSR.

-Since 1947 - he lectured at Taras Shevchenko National University of Kyiv.
+Since 1947 he lectured at Taras Shevchenko National University of Kyiv.

-From 1948 to 1952 - Deputy Minister of Foreign Affairs of the Ukrainian SSR.
+1948-1952 – Deputy Minister of Foreign Affairs of the Ukrainian SSR.

-From 1952 to 1956 - Associate Professor of International Relations and Foreign Policy of the Ukrainian SSR.
+1952-1956 – Associate Professor of International Relations and Foreign Policy of the Ukrainian SSR.

-From 1956 to 1958 - he worked as a Vice-Rector for Academic Taras Shevchenko National University of Kyiv.
+1956-1958 – he worked as a Vice-Rector for Academic Taras Shevchenko National University of Kyiv.

-From 24 March 1958 to 1961 - he was permanent representative of the Ukrainian Soviet Socialist Republic to the United Nations.
+March 24, 1958 - 1961 – he was permanent representative of the Ukrainian Soviet Socialist Republic to the United Nations.

-From 1961 to 1967 - he headed of Department of International Relations and Foreign Policy of the Taras Shevchenko National University of Kyiv.
+1961-1967 – he headed of Department of International Relations and Foreign Policy of the Taras Shevchenko National University of Kyiv.

-In 1967 - 1971 - Minister of Education of the Ukrainian SSR.
+1967-197 – Minister of Education of the Ukrainian SSR.

-From 1971 to 1984 - he was Acting professor of the history of international relations and foreign policy of the Taras Shevchenko National University of Kyiv.
+1971-1984 – he was Acting professor of the history of international relations and foreign policy of the Taras Shevchenko National University of Kyiv.